timkelty/craft3-cloudinary/README.md

+**Warning**
-Warning: not in active development.
+NOT in active development.
 May work for your needs, but has several limitations.
 If anyone cares to take of development, please contact me.

 Cloudinary for Craft CMS 3